 The General Data Protection Regulation (GDPR) is Europe’s new framework for data protection laws, replacing the 1995 data protection directive.
 EU legislation says that it is designed to harmonize data privacy laws across Europe and that its main purpose is to give greater protection and rights to individuals.
-After publication of GDPR in May 2016, it became effective on May 25, 2018.
+After the publication of the GDPR in May 2016, it became effective on May 25, 2018.

 What Does This Mean For Your Website?

-If your website has the following, you should ensure you are compliant (even if your customer base is US based, websites are accessible world wide):
+If your website has the following, you should ensure you are compliant (even if your customer base is US-based, websites are accessible worldwide):

 Responsibility Of Compliance For Websites

 It’s important to note that it is the responsibility of every company or website owner to prepare their sites for GDPR compliance.
 It is not the duty of any framework to create and manage a website’s compliance.
 In almost all cases, it will need a lot of manual fine-tuning.
 Generally speaking, that means there is no use in asking, “Is WordPress GDPR compliant?”.
 It is a powerful tool for creating websites, and the end-users website will collect data, and the data collected will be different for every use case.

 Does that mean that WordPress users are left alone in their fight for compliancy?
 No, not at all!

 An article about GDPR Compliance Tools in WordPress was posted on WordPress.org, shedding light on the new privacy features that WordPress has added to its latest release, 4.9.6, which shipped on May 17, 2018.